A roadmap for the atmospheric characterization of terrestrial exoplanets with JWST: Towards a roadmap for JWST's exploration of TRAPPIST-1-like systems

+Detecting the $\sim$200-p.p.m. signal of a secondary atmosphere in the TRAPPIST-1 system will necessitate anywhere between a few to several dozen transits depending on the planet and its bulk abundances \citep{Morley2017,Krissansen2018,Lustig-Yaeger2019,Fauchez2019,Wunderlich2019,Gialluca2021}.
+This corresponds to upwards of 46 transits for the seven planets of the TRAPPIST-1 system.
+Once identified, the in-depth characterization of a secondary atmosphere would require a similar level of commitment\citep{Triaud2023}.
+Thus, the detailed atmospheric study of terrestrial planet atmospheres with JWST will be a multi-step process likely requiring hundreds of transit or occultation observations spreading over $>$5 cycles.

+These estimates assume that the stellar effects mentioned above can be fully mitigated.
 To this end, the continuum jitter associated with flare activity must be corrected and so must the TLS effect.
 This is an inescapable prerequisite to reliably extracting and interpreting $\leq$200-ppm atmospheric signals expected for this system.
 This situation is akin to the precision radial velocity field that, about one decade ago, had to learn how to extract Keplerian signals significantly smaller than those generated by stellar activity.
 Thanks to various activity indicators and novel analysis methods, Keplerian signals smaller than those generated by stellar activity are now routinely detected close to the photon-noise limit (e.g., as for Proxima d \citep{Faria2022}).